ShroXd/atriiy.dev/src/content/blog/pl/pl-1.md

 const incrementThenDouble = pipeline(increment, double);
 ```

-Of course, because the weak supporting for high order function in JavaScript, it's more common to use an array to implement this pattern.
-A good example is the middleware feature of `Koa`.
-Here is the [source code](https://github.com/koajs/koa/blob/dbf4b8f41286befd53dfd802740f2021441435bf/lib/application.js#L12).
+Certainly.
+Due to JavaScript's limited support for high-order functions, it's more typical to use arrays to implement this pattern.
+A prime example is the middleware feature in Koa.
+You can refer to the [source code](https://github.com/koajs/koa/blob/dbf4b8f41286befd53dfd802740f2021441435bf/lib/application.js#L12) for a deeper understanding.

 ```javascript
 middleware = []